laerys/Balance-SimC/.github/ISSUE_TEMPLATE/beta_bug.md

 ---

 **SimC Build:**
-> Enter the SimC git build where you encountered the issue.
+> Enter the SimC git build where you encountered the bug.
 The git build can be found in the SimulationCraft banner at the top of the HTML report.

 **Description:**
 > What is your bug about?